mgorav/apache-camel-aws-eis/README.md

 2. Moving data to "Data Pipeline - AWS Kinesis & Apache Kafka"
 3. Moving API data to "Data Pipeline - AWS Kinesis"

+It also demonstrates opinionated way of AWS based development without AWS account  but the same software will run on AWS cloud with "no fuss".

 ## EIA Pattern demonstrated